cryptoapi/Give-Wordpress-Donations-Bitcoin/readme.txt

 = Zero Commission Charges =

-We earn money by selling Add-ons, not from your Mission.
-Raised dollars go to support your cause.
+We earn money by selling add-ons.
+The money you raise using Give is yours to go to support your cause.
 Period.
 Add-ons are premium features that enable you to extend the functionality of Give.
-For example, you can accept funds through your favorite gateway or integrate with your favorite payment gateway.
+For example, you use one of our add-ons to accept funds through your favorite payment gateway.

 = Easy to Customize and Enhance =